alibt/flutter-makhararej-app/README.md

 * Internationalization

 ##Feature
-we seperate each feature into user interface and state management (UI) and business logic + getting data from local or remote sources (provider)
+we seperate each feature into user interface and state management (UI) and business logic + getting data from local or remote sources (provider) and models

+#UI is seperated into state management (bloc) and anything visible on screen (view)